What Makes an Express Unitrust Different

 Distribution of a fixed percentage unitrust amount is considered a distribution of all of the income of the total return unitrust and is not a fundamental departure from applicable state law, regardless of whether the total return unitrust is created and governed pursuant to section 14-11014 or by the terms of the governing instrument.

-A.R.S. § 14-11015(B)This matters for tax purposes and for trustees managing distributions.
-The statute confirms that paying out a fixed percentage counts as distributing all trust income, which keeps the trust in compliance with rules that require income distributions to beneficiaries.
+A.R.S. § 14-11015(B)This matters for tax purposes and for trustees managing payouts.
+The statute confirms that a fixed percentage payout counts as paying all trust income.
+As a result, the trust stays in line with rules that require income to go to beneficiaries.

 The Percentage Range and What Happens Outside It